timotejroiko/tiny-discord/docs/RestClient.md

 &nbsp;

-Sending a message with multiple embeds and images:
+Sending a message with multiple embeds and attachments:

 ```js
 const { RestClient } = require("tiny-discord");